yueying/osg/src/osgPlugins/pfb/README.txt

-Features and issues with Performer plugin
+﻿Features and issues with Performer plugin
 =========================================

 Issues